fhsinchy/deno-blog/README.md

 make run
 ```

-`postman-collection/deno-blog.postman_collection.json` can be imported inside [Postman](https://www.postman.com/) for testing out the endpoints.
+The `postman-collection/deno-blog.postman_collection.json` file can be imported inside [Postman](https://www.postman.com/) for testing out the endpoints.